dgroomes/jdk-playground/README.md

 * [ ] Create a Java compiler plugin.
 For example, see the [SemanticDB javac plugin](https://github.com/scalameta/scalameta/blob/613218fce915f10074ed72733c44d7b8cc2432fe/semanticdb/semanticdb3/guide.md?plain=1#L380).
 * [x] DONE Create an annotation processor.
 This is a lighter weight alternative to a compiler plugin, and should be pretty easy.
-* [ ] Will the annotation process work on files that may be syntactically correct but don't compile because of missing referenced classes?
-I know `javac` reports on errors and can continue, so I think this will work.

 ## Finished Wish List Items